usagitoneko97/klara/A4.Cfg/readme.md

 | :---:   |  :---:| :---: |:---: |
 | B3  | B2, B4   | B5| B1|

 The algorithm will initialize the worklist to Blocks('a'), which contains **B3**.
-The definition in **B3** causes it to insert a phi function at the start of each block in DF(B3) = B4.
+The definition in **B3** causes it to insert a φ-function at the start of each block in DF(B3) = B4.
 This insertion in B4 also places B4 in the worklist and B3 will be removed from the worklist.
 This process will continue for the rest of the blocks in the worklist.
-This is the basic concept of how the worklist is used to place the phi function.
+This is the basic concept of how the worklist is used to place the φ-function.

-In the case where DF(B1) is equal to B1, it will cause an infinite loop of inserting phi function.
+In the case where DF(B1) is equal to B1, it will cause an infinite loop of inserting φ-function.
 So the algorithm will be responsible for:

-- **Semipruned SSA** - stop the insertion of phi function once the phi function of that variable has already existed inside the block, or
+- **Semipruned SSA** - stop the insertion of φ-function once the φ-function of that variable has already existed inside the block, or
-- **Pruned SSA** - each block has only 1 attempt of inserting the phi function for a variable, whether the phi function has inserted or not.
-(The condition in semi-pruned SSA cannot be used in pruned SSA since phi function may not be inserted in pruned SSA, while in semi-pruned SSA, phi function will definitely be inserted to the DF of all the block in the block list.)
+- **Pruned SSA** - each block has only 1 attempt of inserting the φ-function for a variable, whether the φ-function has inserted or not.
+(The condition in semi-pruned SSA cannot be used in pruned SSA since φ-function may not be inserted in pruned SSA, while in semi-pruned SSA, φ-function will definitely be inserted to the DF of all the block in the block list.)

-The next section will discuss on the placement of phi function based on the flavor of SSA.
+The next section will discuss on the placement of φ-function based on the flavor of SSA.

 #### The algorithm
 The algorithm behaves quite similar between *pruned SSA* and *semi pruned SSA*.
-The differences are pruned required an additional check before placing phi function, and the stopping condition may be different which are discussed above.
+The differences are pruned required an additional check before placing φ-function, and the stopping condition may be different which are discussed above.

-The algorithm for insertion of phi function for semi-pruned SSA.
+The algorithm for insertion of φ-function for semi-pruned SSA.

 ```
 for each name x ∈ Globals